nasa/cumulus/docs/features/generate_unique_granuleId.md

 - `collectionId`, which is used to group the granule.
 - Two optional parameters:
   - `hashLength`, specifying the length of the MD5 hash that will be appended to the new granuleId.
-  - `includeTimestampHashKey`, which determines whether the hash will be generated using `id` + `collectionId`, or with timestamp as well (i.e., `id` + `collectionId` + `timestamp`).
+  - `includeTimestampHashKey`, which determines whether the hash will be generated using `collectionId`, or with timestamp as well (i.e., `collectionId` + `timestamp`).

-The result is a new `producerGranuleId`, which retains the original `id` from the granule’s input payload but adds uniqueness based on the configured hash scheme.
+The result is a new unique `granuleId` in the format: `granuleId_hash`, which retains the original `id` from the granule’s input payload but adds uniqueness based on the configured hash scheme.

-## Hash used
+## Hash schema

 The hash scheme used to generate the hash appended to the `id` is based on the MD5 hashing scheme due to being faster than some of the other options (SHA/crypto) and cross-language portable without much extra implementation or changes.
 The generated hash buffer value is converted into a base64 encoded string value, removed of any prohibited characters (such as `_`), trimmed using the `hashLength` value (since the MD5 generated hash value is 128 bits long), and appended to the original `id`.

 ## Configurable values explained

-For the tasks that use this function, being `parse-pdr` and `addUniqueGranuleId`, the values for `hashLength` and `includeTimestampHashKey` can be configured in the task config.
+For the tasks that use this function, being `AddUniqueGranuleId` and `ParsePdr` etc, the values for `hashLength` and `includeTimestampHashKey` can be configured in the task config.
 See [Parse PDR](../workflow_tasks/parse_pdr) and the content below for more details.

 ### HashLength

-Hashlength will be the desired length of the hash that is being appended to the new granuleId.
+Hashlength will be the desired length of the hash that is being appended to the uniquified granuleId.
 For example if `hashLength` is set to `3`, when the
 `generateUniqueGranuleId` function is ran, the returned `granuleId` would be `<id>_<random string value of length 3>` (if the `id`, the original `producerGranuleId` is `MOD.GRANULE`, a possible output could be `MOD.GRANULE_a1q`, with the uniquified hash value being the `a1q` which has a length of 3).
 By default, when this value is not set in the task config, it will be `8`.